-Seamless will initially be funded by a 4 cent per garment levy paid by ‘stewards’ who are the clothing brands who become members of the scheme.
+Seamless is funded by a 4 cent per garment levy paid by ‘stewards’ who are the clothing brands who become members of the scheme.
 This contribution is reduced to 3 cents for every garment that meets the eco-modulation criteria.
-If 60% of the market by volume sign up to the scheme, a funding pool of $36 million will be raised per year to transform the industry.
-These funds will be invested in four priority areas:
+These funds are invested in four priority areas:

 1. Circular design: incentivising clothing design that is more durable, repairable, sustainable and recyclable